-In the autumn of 1764, the British military took the offensive against Pontiac’s forces and launched invasions into Ohio and many of the tribes, including the Ottawa, surrendered, effectively ending the rebellion.
+In the autumn of 1764, the British military took the offensive against Pontiac’s forces.
+It launched invasions into Ohio, and many tribes, including the Ottawa, surrendered, effectively ending the rebellion.
 However, Chief Pontiac did not formally surrender until July 1766.

-Over the next decades, the colonists would continue to move westward settling on the territorial lands of the Native Americans and creating continual conflict.
-During the American Revolution, the Ottawa allied with the British, hoping to stop the influx of the Americans into their territory.
+Over the subsequent decades, the colonists would continue to move westward, settling on the territorial lands of the Native Americans and creating continual conflict.
+During the American Revolution, the Ottawa allied with the British, hoping to stop the influx of Americans into their territory.
 But, it would never end.

-Following the Revolutionary War, the Shawnee began to forge a confederacy to oppose U.S. occupation of the land ceded by the British in what became called the Northwest Territory (now Midwest of the United States).
+Following the Revolutionary War, the Shawnee began to forge a confederacy to oppose U.S. occupation of the land ceded by the British in what became called the Northwest Territory (now the Midwest of the United States).
 The Northwest Indian War began in 1785, just two years after the American Revolution ended.
-Hoping to repulse the American pioneers from settling west of the Appalachian Mountains, the regional tribes, including the Council of Three Fires, Wyandot, Lenape, and Mingo joined with the Shawnee and fought a series of battles against the United States.
+Hoping to repulse the American pioneers from settling west of the Appalachian Mountains, the regional tribes, including the Council of Three Fires, Wyandot, Lenape, and Mingo, joined with the Shawnee and fought a series of battles against the United States.
 These efforts were clandestinely supported by the British, who had refused to abandon Fort Detroit and Fort Mackinac as called for in the 1783 peace treaty with the United States.
-In 1794, General Anthony Wayne built a string of forts in the region and fought several hundred members of the Indian confederacy at the Battle of Fallen Timbers in August 1794 near the present-day site of Maumee, Ohio.
+In 1794, General Anthony Wayne built a string of forts in the region.
+He fought several hundred members of the Indian confederacy at the Battle of Fallen Timbers in August 1794 near the present-day site of Maumee, Ohio.
 The defeated tribes were forced to cede extensive territory, including much of present-day Ohio, in the Treaty of Greenville in 1795.

 In 1807, the Detroit Ottawa joined with the Ojibwe, Potawatomi, and Wyandot people, in signing the Treaty of Detroit under pressure from the United States.
 The agreement gave the United States a large portion of today’s Southeastern Michigan and a section of northwest Ohio.
 Many of the Ottawa band then moved into northern Michigan.